straav/Solution-Architecture-Questions/docs/architecture.md

     * Compute
         * Key Concepts:
-            * VM, VMSS, Azure Functions, Batch, Kubernetes
+            * ec2, kube, lambda, elastic bean
         * Questions:
             * Will the system run in containers and/or Kubernetes?
             * What are the application bottlenecks? (e.g. CPU, Memory, etc.)